Fort Collins Defective Auto Part Attorneys

 - Flammable Components – High heat and flammable chemicals are often found inside vehicle engines.
 Other parts of a vehicle should be flame-retardant to help prevent explosions, fires, and serious burns to passengers.

 If an auto manufacturer finds a defect, they should issue a recall so drivers can have the defective parts replaced by ones that function properly.
-Sometimes a manufacturer will choose to do this, other times they will issue a recall after pressure from the federal government.
+Sometimes a manufacturer will choose to do this; other times they will issue a recall after pressure from the federal government.
+However, even if the manufacturer is not aware of the defect, they can still be found liable if their products cause an accident or contribute to your injuries.

-Whether a manufacturer knew about a defect or didn’t test the product enough, you will have to prove that the product was “unreasonably dangerous” in order to be awarded compensation for your injuries.
+In addition, whether a manufacturer knew about a defect or didn’t test the product enough, you will have to prove that the product was “unreasonably dangerous” in order to be awarded compensation for your injuries.
 Holding a big corporation responsible, however, involves filing a civil claim, which can require hundreds or thousands of hours to research, argue, and prove.
+But not just any attorney can successfully pursue an auto defect case, and you will want to select one who has extensive experience representing auto accident victims.
+At the Tenge Law Firm, LLC, we can provide the exact legal representation you need to hold the manufacturer who injured you liable for your injuries.

 “I could tell he had decades of experience in cases like mine, which gave me a lot of comfort during such a stressful time.”